-3.4.
-Cycle III: Structured Resources Selection
+3.4 Cycle III: Structured Resources Selection

 The final Structured Resources Selection cycle (III) is composed of three activities: (a) Structured Resources Analysis, (b) Structured Resources Classification and (c) Structured Resources Evaluation.
 In the first activity, the structured resources identified in cycle II are assessed by verifying domain coverage and key quality attributes for reuse (proper documentation, available representation and community acceptance).
-This allows the classification of the structured resources in the second activity.
-Finally, in the third activity, the best classified structured resources are evaluated according to their suitability for the representation of existing data.
+This allows the classification of the structured resources are evaluated according to their suitability for the representation of existing data.
 As a final result, we have the selected structured resources to be reused.
 In addition, we have a set of relevant structured resources in the research domain, classified according to domain coverage and quality attributes.

-3.4.1.
-Structured Resources Analysis
+3.4.1 Structured Resources Analysis